 Qualifications:

-• Associates degree or Certificate in Welding and Fabrication Technology or related field.
+• AS or BS degree in Industrial Technology or related engineering field.

-• Three years or more of Welding and Fabrication technology experience.
+• Three years or more of industrial technology experience.

 • Community college or technical school teaching experience preferred but will train.